 Closing and Paperwork

-Finally, if all the preceding goes well, the Bloomfield HIlls home sale process reaches the final stage after accepting an offer – closing.
+Finally, if all the preceding goes well, the Metro Detroit Michigan home sale process reaches the final stage after accepting an offer – closing.
 Although you may be ready to breathe a sigh of relief at this point, you still have to get through a mountain of paperwork and legal documents.
 But the good news, according to real estate experts, “is that you may not need to attend the actual closing and can often pre-sign all of the necessary documents to transfer ownership of your home.”

 The typical documents to be produced and signed at the closing include: